olooney/oranlooney.com/content/post/genji-ko.md

 overall trend from many to fewer groups, there are just too many cases where the order is clearly arbitrary.

-I found a several references that put the genji-mon in a different order, and even some that tried to stretch it to 54 using some kind of
+I found a several references that put the Genji-mon in a different order, and even some that tried to stretch it to 54 using some kind of
 <a target="_blank" href="/post/genji-ko_files/dupes.gif">duplication</a> or introducing
 <a target="_blank" href="/post/genji-ko_files/irregular.jpg">irregular</a>